salomalo/Sarda-Backup/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 = Configuration =
 YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" in "YIT Plugins" menu.
-There, you will find all YITH plugins and you will be able to access quickly plugin settings page.
+There, you will find all YIThemes plugins and you will be able to access quickly plugin settings page.

 == Frequently Asked Questions ==

 = Is it compatible with all WordPress themes? =

 Compatibility with all themes is impossible, because they are too many, but generally if themes are developed according to WordPress and WooCommerce guidelines, YITH plugins are compatible with them.
-Yet, we can grant compatibility with themes developed by YITH, because they are constantly updated and tested with our plugins.
+Yet, we can grant compatibility with themes developed by YIThemes, because they are constantly updated and tested with our plugins.
 Sometimes, especially when new versions are released, it might only require some time for them to be all updated, but you can be sure that they will be tested and will be working in a few days.

 = How can I get support if my WooCommerce plugin is not working? =